-However, if you already are using SWOT, POTI or 7-S workshops successfully, any strategic objective that is surfaced can be mapped using either Benefit Mapping of Impact Mapping.
+However, if you already are using SWOT, POTI or 7-S workshops successfully, any strategic objective or theme that is surfaced can be mapped using either Benefit Mapping or Impact Mapping (or both).

 Always keep in mind that, as an exercise, the map itself is not the goal; the objective is to attain alignment, cooperation, and flow and ultimately to ‘move the needle’ for ourselves and our stakeholders.

 About Benefit Mapping

 The benefit map clarifies the relationship between ambition, and the effects (benefits), organizational changes, and deliverables required to attain the ambition.
 It visualizes the benefit hypothesis for each deliverable and creates strategic alignment.
 Benefit mapping is a traditional program management technique first made popular by Michiel van der Molen, Gerald Bradley and Steve Jenner.
 This technique is an improvement to Driver Diagrams and GEM-Network Diagrams (goals/efforts/means-network diagrams).